 - Smitten Teenage Girl: Pretty much the foundation of her interactions with Train.

 - Stalker with a Crush: To Train, played for laughs.

 - Thou Shalt Not Kill: She picks this up after becoming smitten with Train, after spending most of the series prior as a ruthless killer.
 Even he notes that it's a rather drastic shift in her outlook, but then she's a very weird girl.

 A young boy who serves as one of the most dangerous, if inexperienced members of Creed's faction.

+- Attack!
 Attack!
-Attack!
 Attack!: Crossed with Evil Is Dumb.
 Leon's strategy against Eve pretty much boils down to "Hit it 'till it stops moving."
-As Eve points out that Leon could easily have beaten her by sucking all the air out of her lungs, but didn't because she deliberately kept him too enraged, causing him to focus on trying to cut her in half instead.
-Likely justified by his age: I don't know many seventh-graders who are really into that whole "strategy" thing.
+As Eve points out in the manga, Leon could easily have beaten her by sucking all the air out of her lungs, but didn't because she deliberately kept him too enraged, causing him to focus on trying to cut her in half instead.
+Likely justified by his age.

-Child Terrorist: After living through a never-ending civil war, where the government ignored the plight of people like himself, Leon thinks that this is the only way to get the "stupid grown-ups" to listen.
+- Child Soldier: After living through a never-ending civil war, where the government ignored the plight of people like himself, Leon thinks that this is the only way to get the "stupid grown-ups" to listen.

-Nietzsche Wannabe In-Training: "The good people...the naive people...they die first."
+- Nietzsche Wannabe: "The good people...the naive people...they die first."
 Leon is one bleak-minded little jerk, stemming from a history of very grim life experiences.
 He's not quite Creed yet, but he's getting there.

 Hailing from the birthplace of the Tao, Maro is one of the original members of the Apostles of the Stars, and affects the appearance of a sumo wrestler.
 Shiki seems to hold him in relatively high regard among the Taoists.